 He has been a consultant in the area of salivary diagnostics, surgical guide design for dental implant placement and more recently is part of an international group developing a method for accelerated orthodontics.

 Dr. Wolf has maintained an active presence in the community.
 He is a Sponsor and Co-Founder of Adopt a Smile, a donated dental program for adults with disabilities, held multiple political offices including the presidency of his local District Dental Society –and has served on the State Dental Society House of Delegates.
-He is a member of American Academy of Periodontics, American Dental Association, and Academy of General Dentistry
+He is a member of the American Academy of Periodontics, American Dental Association, and Academy of General Dentistry

 He believes that while technical expertise and knowledge are parts of the foundation for success, it’s compassion and personal attention to detail that make his patients feel special and taken care of.
 When you meet Dr. Wolf you will feel the difference.

-He is a yoga enthusiast, and balances his professional life by enjoying the arts and outdoors with his children, partner and friends.
+He is a yoga enthusiast and balances his professional life by enjoying the arts and outdoors with his children, partner and friends.

 Q & A